niekwit/camrcs/docs/about.rst

 About camrcs
 =============

-``camrcs`` is developed by Dr. Niek Wit from the University of Cambridge under MIT license:
+``camrcs`` is developed by Dr. Niek Wit from the University of Cambridge under the MIT license:

 Copyright (c) 2023 Niek Wit